-Documentary -- Work in Progress.
+Documentary Film- Work in Progress.

-When Edmond Dédé, a pioneering 19th-century Creole composer from New Orleans, escapes racial segregation and builds a musical legacy in France, his 1887 grand opera vanishes—until its first-ever performance in 2025 sparks a cross-continental journey to restore his place in music history.
+When Edmond Dédé, a pioneering 19th-century Creole composer from New Orleans, escapes racial segregation and builds a musical legacy in France, his 1887 grand opera vanishes—until its first-ever performance in 2025 sparks a cross-continental journey to restore its place in music history.

 Marguerite de Bourgoing’s documentary could be called “In Search of the Lost Maestro.”
 The French filmmaker was living in Los Angeles in 2017 when she was hired to edit a video for a church.
 The soundtrack recounted the story of pioneers of African American music.
 One excerpt caught her attention: the name of the composer, with its French resonance, Edmond Dédé, and the title “Mon pauvre cœur.”
 “The fact that he lived in Bordeaux for thirty years definitely hooked me,” she explained during her visit to Bordeaux in July.